magalimou/HousingServicesPortal/README.md

 #### Tables:

 1. **patients**
-    - **Description**: Stores information about patients who can register and log in to the system.
+    - **Description**: Stores information about patients (users) who can register and log in to the system.

     | Column      | Type             | Constraints         | Description                   |